2.1 DOGS NEED A SOCIAL ENVIRONMENT, OR «PACK», IN WHICH THEY CAN DEVELOP. THEREFORE DOG OWNERS AND TRAINERS MUST LEARN THE LANGUAGE OF DOGS

 Learn about dogs and wolves, their language, body language and signals.
 Learn why your dog changes the position of the tail, ears or head and what that means.
 Get good literature and films about the nature and behaviour of wolves and dogs and avoid «Tricks & Tips» literature and advise.
 Correction glasses may be perfect for some, but they are useless for others.

-Internalise the difference between social behavior and the ability to perform «sit!, stay!, come!» commands – and therefore recognise the different requirements in training.
+Internalise the difference between social behaviour and the ability to perform «sit!, stay!, come!» commands – and therefore recognise the different requirements in training.

 There is nothing that can replace a species-appropriate keeping and training of your dog.
 Each and every dog is individual and yet similar by nature.
 Engage competent dog trainers and experts in time, if you are not sure.